meetdhanani17/xgmem/README.md

-# xmem MCP Memory Server
+# zmem MCP Memory Server

-xmem is a TypeScript-based Model Context Protocol (MCP) server for enabling project-specific and knowledge graph-based memory for Claude, LLM agents, and other tools.
+zmem is a TypeScript-based Model Context Protocol (MCP) server for enabling project-specific and knowledge graph-based memory for Claude, LLM agents, and other tools.
 It supports storing, retrieving, and managing entities, relations, and observations per project, with a focus on flexibility and cross-project knowledge sharing.

 ## Features